Ion Current Rectification and Long-Range Interference in Conical Silicon Micropores: Experimental

-Considering that the charge on the outside of the membrane can contribute to both ICR and increased conductance we suggest to assign the excess charge from the large, fitted, surface potential $\psi_0$ to the charge located on the outside of the pore.
-Assuming an actual surface charge matching the literature surface potentials of $\psi\in[-0.1,-0.03]$ V, we find that the outer-membrane EDL within a radius of about 4-7 $\mu$m from the pore center has to contribute to conductance and ICR.
-This range closely matches the decay of the electric field outside the pore, which is set by the channel opening and has decreased by $95-99\%$ of its maximum value over distances of $4-7$ $\mu$m.
-Furthermore in SI-7 we derive a solution for the concentration profile deep in the bulk in contact with the base radius $\sqrt{r^2+x^2}\gg R_{\rm{b}}$, and find that the concentration profile in that bulk obeys a long-ranged inverse square law decay $\rho(x, r)\propto (r^2+x^2)^{-1}$ like the electric field with an amplitude proportional to the inverse aspect ratio $R_{\rm{b}}/L$.
-Both these observations support the hypothesis that charge far from the pore can contribute to channel conductance and current rectification in the short pore limit. \\ To test this hypothesis we construct a 5$\times$5 array of conical pores with dimensions $R_{\rm{t}} \simeq 0.35$ $\mu$m, $R_{\rm{b}} \simeq $1.4 $\mu$m and $L\simeq 2$ $\mu$m with a spacing of $10$ $\mu$m between the pore centers ($\approx$ 10$^6$ pores/cm$^2$).
-In Fig.\hyref{array}(a) we show the ICR calculated with Eq.(\hyref{ICR}) using the literature surface potential $\psi_0=-0.07$ V (dashed line) and the large surface potential obtained from the single pore fitted with $\psi_0=-0.21$ V (solid line) together with the experimental data for the array (symbols).
+To verify this larger surface contribution of 15 $\mu$m for ICR we derive a solution for the concentration polarization far from the pore in SI-6, and find that the concentration profile in the bulk obeys a long-ranged inverse square law decay $\rho_{\rm{s}}(x, r)\propto (r^2+x^2)^{-1}$ like the electric field with a prefactor proportional to the inverse aspect ratio $R_{\rm{b}}/L$.
+This prefactor indicates that outer-membrane concentration polarization only occurs for short pores, while the inverse square decay indicates that the concentration profile decays over lengths much larger than the radius.
+Both these observations support the hypothesis that surface charge far from the pore can contribute to current rectification for low-aspect ratio pores.
+Unfortunately we were unable to construct a theory simultaneously accounting for concentration polarization in- and outside the pore, while numerical (COMSOL) calculations of the full PNPS Eqs.(\hyref{charge})-(\hyref{divergence-free}) proved unstable.
+To experimentally test our hypothesis we construct a 5$\times$5 array of conical pores with dimensions $R_{\rm{t}} \simeq 0.35$ $\mu$m, $R_{\rm{b}} \simeq $1.4 $\mu$m and $L\simeq 2$ $\mu$m with a spacing of $10$ $\mu$m between the pore centers ($\approx$ 10$^6$ pores/cm$^2$).
+In Fig.\hyref{array}(a) we show the ICR calculated with Eq.(\hyref{ICR}) using the literature surface potential $\psi_0=-0.07$ V (dashed line) and the large surface potential obtained from the single pore fitted with $\psi_0=-0.28$ V (solid line) together with the experimental data for the array (symbols).
 We observe that ICR is greatly reduced for the array, virtually disappearing over the whole concentration range.
 In contrast the Ohmic conductance of the array is essentially 25 times the single pore conductance given by Eq.(\hyref{gen_conductance}) as shown in Fig.\hyref{array}(b).
 Considering that the single pore results are based on the fitted value of $\psi_0$ = -0.21 V, the surface conductance therefore remains excessively large compared to the expectation at a literature surface potential of $\psi_0=-0.07$ V (solid line).
-These observations therefore surprisingly imply that the outer-membrane contribution to conductance has a smaller range than the outer-membrane contribution to ICR, so that the pores only interfere for the latter at this spacing.
-Literature indicates that the outer-membrane length-scale for EDL conduction is set by the Dukhin length $\sigma/(2\rho_{\rm{b}})$ which is much smaller than 5 $\mu$m \cite{Lee2012, Bocquet2020}, while the interaction range for ICR seems to be set by a long-range, inverse-square decay typical for the electric field.
-Furthermore, a better fit for the ICR data in Fig.\hyref{fig:ICR} can be obtained by using $\psi_0=-0.26$ V as shown in SI-9, which would imply an interaction range of $\approx$ 10 $\mu$m following the same reasoning for the excess required charge, and supporting the interpretation that the outer-membrane EDL contributes to ICR over a longer range than to conductance.
-This surprising result is supported by our derivation in SI-7 which finds that the concentration profile responsible for ICR spreads out over much longer lengths than the Duhkin length typically responsible for entrance surface conductance.\cite{Lee2012, Bocquet2020}
+In line with our hypothesis, these observations therefore surprisingly imply that the charge on the outside of the membrane contributes over a smaller range to conductance than to ICR, so that interference only occurs for the latter at this spacing.